Home · Property management · Renting out a new build

 Make your home stand out from the cookie-cutter package.

-If you're building in a new estate, chances are dozens of other homes are going up at the same time using the same builder package.
-They'll all hit the rental market within weeks of each other, with the same kitchen, the same flooring, the same fittings, the same bare lawn.
+If you are building in a new estate, chances are dozens of other homes are going up at the same time using the same builder package.
+They will all hit the rental market within weeks of each other, with the same kitchen, the same flooring, the same fittings, the same bare lawn.
 The ones that lease faster, for higher rent, are the homes that invested in a few smart upgrades to lift them above the standard inclusions list.

 Upgrade 01